 Focus on Buyers’ Big Questions

 Starting with the basics is a pro real estate tip!
 Most homebuyers want to envision themselves living in your space, so that should be your top priority.
-According to Annie Pinsker-Brown, owner of Stage to Sell in Los Angeles, buyers have three main concerns about their new home.
+According to Annie Pinsker-Brown, professional stager and owner of Stage to Sell in Los Angeles, potential buyers have three main concerns about their new home.

 - Where will I eat?